ostroproject/ostro-os/doc/howtos/building-images.rst

 instructions to replicate the published Ostro images.
 All necessary private keys are provided in the ``ostro-os`` repository.

-To do that, in step 3. above, edit ``conf/local.conf``, find the line with ``# require conf/distro/include/ostro-os-development.inc`` and uncomment it.
+To do this, before building,  edit the :file:`conf/local.conf` configuration file, find the line with ``# require conf/distro/include/ostro-os-development.inc`` and uncomment it.